sqonk/phext-plotlib/README.md

 [![Minimum PHP Version](https://img.shields.io/badge/php-%3E%3D%207.3-8892BF.svg)](https://php.net/)
 [![License](https://sqonk.com/opensource/license.svg)](license.txt) [![Build Status](https://travis-ci.org/sqonk/phext-plotlib.svg?branch=master)](https://travis-ci.org/sqonk/phext-plotlib)

 PlotLib is a wrapper for the PHP charting library JPGraph.
 It is designed for quickly outputting basic charts in bulk.
 Many options can be configured as needed but all have defaults.

+The main interface to the  library is through the BulkPlot class.
+While JPGraph supports a multitude of different chart types only a subset are currently supported by BulkPlot.
+Consider BulkPlot a convenience class that uses assumption to reduce the time required to otherwise build and render a graph.

 You should ideally have a general understanding of how [JPGraph](https://jpgraph.net) works in order to get the most out of this library.